kananlanginhooper/Caedo_Example/README.md

 The main reason is that I didn't find a framework that fit my needs.
 I needed a framework that was simple and fast to get running, but could be expanded to meet the needs of a complex project.

-My goal for Caedo is that someone who knows php, should be able to launch a working site using Caedo in 15 minutes.
-They should start by finishing reading this page!
+My goal for Caedo is enable php developers to launch a working site in 15 minutes.
+The clock starts now, and you should start by finishing reading this page!

 # Basics - Rendering Pages